Keanu Neal: Atlanta Falcons

-2016
+2016 season

-Neal was selected by the Atlanta Falcons in the first round (17th overall) of the 2016 NFL Draft.
+Neal was selected by the Atlanta Falcons in the first round (17th overall) of the 2016 NFL draft.
 He was the second safety selected in 2016 behind West Virginia's Karl Joseph (12th overall).
-On May 4, 2016, the Atlanta Falcons signed Neal to a fully guaranteed four-year, $10.73 million contract that includes a signing bonus of $6 million.
+On May 4, 2016, the Falcons signed Neal to a fully guaranteed four-year, $10.73 million contract that includes a signing bonus of $6 million.

 Throughout training camp, he competed for the job as the starting strong safety after it was left vacant due to the Falcons opting not to re-sign William Moore.
 He competed for the job against Kemal Ishmael and Charles Godfrey.
 On August 25, 2016, Neal recorded five solo tackles before leaving the Falcons' 17–6 loss at the Miami Dolphins in the second quarter after sustaining an injury.
 Neal sustained a knee injury after receiving a stiff arm while attempting to tackle Dolphins' running back Arian Foster during a 17-yard reception.
 The injury required surgery and sidelined him for the first two regular season games.
 Head coach Dan Quinn named Neal the starting strong safety to begin the regular season, alongside free safety Ricardo Allen.